wsurles/shiny_workshop/app_getting_started/README.md

 install.packages("reshape2")
 install.packages("lubridate")
 ```
-If you aleady have the package you will see a message about "updating loaded packages".
-Just click "cancel".
+If you aleady have the package you will see a message about 'updating loaded packages'.
+Click 'Cancel'.

-Go ahead and load the packages by typing this into the Rstudio terminal
+Go ahead and load the packages by typing this into the RStudio terminal
 ```s
 library(shiny)
 library(plyr)